casdoor/casdoor-website/docs/products/product-store.md

 ## Accessing the Store

 Users access the Product Store through the `/product-store` route in your Casdoor instance.
-The store displays published products in a responsive grid layout, showing:
+The store displays published products in a responsive grid layout.
+What you see depends on the product type:

+**Regular products** display:

-- Product image
+- Product image and name
-- Name and description
-- Price in the configured currency
 - Tag (if set)
+- Price with currency symbol
 - Number of units sold

+**Recharge products** display:

+- Product image and name
+- Tag (if set)
+- Up to 3 preset recharge amounts as blue tags (e.g., $10, $50, $100)
+- A "+N" indicator if more than 3 options exist
+- "Custom amount available" text if users can enter their own amount
+- Currency information

 ## Browsing and Purchasing